asatarin/testing-distributed-systems/README.md

 See also [deterministic simulation](#deterministic-simulation) section.

 ### ResonateHQ
 A dead simple programming model for [Distributed Async Await](https://www.resonatehq.io/).
-They use deterministic simulation testing to test their [server](https://github.com/resonatehq/resonate/tree/main/test/dst).
+They use deterministic simulation testing to test their server [blog](https://blog.resonatehq.io/deterministic-simulation-testing) and [code](https://github.com/resonatehq/resonate/tree/main/test/dst).
 Their testing strategy is inspired by [FoundationDB](#foundationdb) and [TigerBeetle](#tigerbeetle)

 ## Single node systems